How you become a member of the Company

 For most applicants, redemption is the usual way of joining.
 For this, both the one-off “admission fine” and annual “quarterage” are on a sliding scale according to age, in addition all members make regular contributions to the Company’s Charitable Trust.
 Details of these costs are below.
 Students and younger applicants interested in becoming a student or an apprentice should contact our Clerk to find out more about the special membership offers available to them.

 The first step in joining the Company’s livery is for you to apply to receive the Freedom of the Company.
-Application forms which can be completed online are attached.
+Application form can be downloaded above.

 A proposer and seconder for your application will be required, and our Clerk will be happy to assist you in this should you not know any members.
-Once you have applied, the Master will contact you for an informal introductory chat prior to the consideration of your application by the Court.
+Once you have applied, you will be invited for a brief, informal introductory chat with the Master & Wardens prior to formal admission.

-Should you have any queries on the procedure for membership then please contact our Clerk whose contact details are below and he will be happy to run through any queries you might have.
+Should you have any queries on the procedure for membership then please contact our Clerk whose contact details are on the form and she will be happy to run through any queries you might have.